ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * Exceptions thrown in preXxx or xxxTransferYyy are caught and delayed until postXxx by the framework.
 This ensures that preXxx and postXxx are always called in pairs.
 * Other exceptins then ChimeraTK::logic_error, ChimeraTK::runtime_error, also boost::thread_interrupted and boost::numeric::bad_numeric_cast are not allowed to be thrown or passed through at any place under any circumstance (unless of course they are guaranteed to be caught before they become visible to the application, like the detail::DiscardValueException).
 The framework (in particular ApplicationCore) may use "uncatchable" exceptions in some places to force the termination of the application.
 Backend implementations etc. may not do this, since it would lead to uncontrollable behaviour.

+* Return values of readTransferLatest/readTransferNonBlocking: If an exception is thrown by the corresponding do-function, false must be returned (no new data present).
+This will be passed on to the postRead() function call.
+* Return values of writeTransfer/writeTransferDestructive:  If an exception is thrown by the corresponding do-function, true must be returned (data lost in transfer).
+This will be passed on to the postWrte() function call.

 Requirement for backend/decoractor implementations:

 * In the constructor, *only* ChimeraTK::logic_errror must be thrown.